 All tickets sales are final.
 No refund or credits.

-Jerry Grossman has been the principal cellist of the Metropolitan Opera Orchestra since 1986.
+Jerry Grossman has been principal cellist of the Metropolitan Opera Orchestra since 1986.
 He has appeared in recital, and with symphony orchestras and chamber ensembles throughout the United States.
-His highly acclaimed New York debut at the Metropolitan Museum of Art was followed by the American premiere of Kurt Weill’s 1920 Cello Sonata, leading to recording that work, as well as works by Dohnanyi, Prokofiev, Bartok, and Kodaly for Nonesuch Records.
-His recording of works for cello by Victor Herbert is available on New World Records.
+He made his New York debut at the Metropolitan Museum of Art and the following year performed the American premiere of Kurt Weill’s 1920 Cello Sonata, which led to recording that work, as well as solo works by Dohnanyi, Prokofiev, Bartok, and Kodaly for Nonesuch Records.
 He has appeared as soloist in Carnegie Hall and on domestic and European tours with the Met Orchestra under James Levine playing Don Quixote by Richard Strauss.
-The performance has also been recorded for Deutsche Grammophon .
+The performance has also been recorded for Deutsche Grammophon.